isabella232/present-go-at-optiopay/PITCHME.md

 ## Event Sourcing With Apache Kafka

 - All data is stored as events |
-- Events can't be modified but current state can change due to new events |
+- Events can't be modified:  state changes due to NEW events |
-- Enables auditing |
+- This enables auditing |
-- Decouples services |
+- Persistent messaging decouples services |

 ---